EteshBarck/Secret-Password/README.md

 Click Encryption → saves hint|cipher to a local text file and hides it (where supported).

-Enter the Hint and click Decryption → the original password appears in the Decrypted Result field.
+Enter the Hint and click Decryption → the original password appears in Decrypted Result.

-Data File & Hiding Behavior
+Data File & Hiding

-Default path: ./secret.txt
+Path: ./secret.txt

-Format per line:
+Line format:

 <hint>|<urlsafe_base64_of(xor(password, hint))>

-Windows: file attribute is set to hidden.
+Windows: hidden file attribute set.

-macOS: chflags hidden is used.
+macOS: chflags hidden used.

-Linux: rename to a dotfile (e.g., .secret.txt) if you want it hidden in most file managers.
+Linux: rename to .secret.txt if you want it hidden.

 Security Notice

-This project uses XOR + Base64 for educational/demo purposes.
-It is not cryptographically secure.
-For real secrets, prefer a proper KDF (PBKDF2/Argon2) and authenticated encryption (AES-GCM).
+This uses XOR + Base64 for educational/demo purposes and is not cryptographically secure.
+For real secrets, use a proper KDF (PBKDF2/Argon2) and authenticated encryption (AES-GCM).

 Troubleshooting

-Make sure your virtual environment is active before running.
+Ensure your virtual environment is active before running.

-If the UI fonts look off, you can switch to a font available on your system (e.g., replace "Segoe UI" with "Arial").
+If fonts look off, replace "Segoe UI" with a font available on your system (e.g., "Arial").

-If the file doesn’t hide on Linux, rename it to .secret.txt.
+On Linux, use a dotfile (.secret.txt) to hide.

 License / Ownership